NOGA: General Classification of Economic Activities, Switzerland

 Where is it used?

 The NOGA is primarily used by Switzerland's Federal Statistical Office (FSO) to categorize economic activity in Switzerland.
 Various national economic and industrial statistics produced by the FSO are normally broken down by different levels of NOGA.
 Moreover, because of the neutral and objective classification provided by NOGA, a range of private companies such as insurance companies, fund managers, pension funds, etc. use it in their analyses (e.g. to calculate risk premiums).
-The NAF is also widely used in academic research across disciplines, for example:
+NOGA is also widely used in academic research across disciplines, for example:

 • Ownership of Light Commercial Vehicles (LCVs): Switzerland's national vehicle register has been matched with its national business register to identify the activities (NOGA 2008) of the companies owning LCVs.